Benjamin-Mc/Optrode/README.md

 - Errors when reading the DAQ card -- To resolve, simple exit the program and re-run it

+Output:
+This program gives three plots of output, these are:
+1.
+2.
+3.

 In the main program, there are multiple other programs, as well as libraries that have been imported for use.
 These are:

 Programs: